ripienaar/gdash/README.md

 - I experienced crashes of the packaged jetty during my tests

 ###Todo:
-- Have the gdash.yaml outside of the WAR file
 - Replace redcarpet with a different renderer or make it work with JRuby/warble
 - Do proper testing on different platforms
 - Speed up startup time, performance in general